Are you wondering if SEO can really generate ROI for your business?

 Again, it’s important to note that this calculation does not take into account the phone call leads and sales so the ROI number is a low estimate.

-When done right, SEO is a growing asset that will generate a better and better ROI each year.
+SEO is an asset that will continue to generate leads, sales and ROI month after month, year after year.
 That’s the beauty of this marketing investment.
-Rather than renting ad space that disappears as soon as you stop paying the ad network, you’re building an asset that will grow over time!
+Rather than renting ad space that disappears as soon as you stop paying the ad network, you’re building an asset that will continue to produce income over the long term!